Heatmap for SummarizedExperiment data

 Top and Left Annotations

-The top heatmap annotations use colData(se)
+The top heatmap annotations use colData(se) with user-supplied

-or by auto-detecting those colnames that apply
+top_colnames or by auto-detecting those colnames that apply

-to multiple colnames(se)
+to multiple colnames(se).

-Colors can be supplied using argument sample_color_list
+Colors can be supplied using argument sample_color_list, as

 described below.